CarolLuca/LegalNERo/README.md

   * [Training the named entity recognizer](#training-the-named-entity-recognizer)

 ## News
-* Stage 2 is finished and it can be found in the directory with the same name.
+* Stage 3 is finished and it can be found in the directory with the same name.
+* Stage 3 uses the word embeddings pretrained for ro_core_news_lg (not the model)
-* Stage 3 is planned to be uploaded before 19/05/2021.
+* Stage 4 is coming soon.
-* The main focus of Stage 3 will be to include the word embeddings offered by CoRoLa.
+* The main focus of Stage 4 will be to include the word embeddings offered by CoRoLa.

 ## Preview
 In this project is developed a named entity recognition model for legal documents in romanian using SpaCy library.